*DAYTIME AND EVENING GENERAL GRIEF GROUPS AVAILABLE EVERY WEEK* CLICK HERE TO JOIN US!

 2. Jeffry

-Jeffry New Member
+Jeffry Well-Known Member

 I was the sole caregiver to my wife, who died of lung cancer after a year of intense chemo treatments and chest and brain radiation.
 I watched her unending pain and suffering, the destruction of her dignity, her loss of bodily functions, her eventual physical incapacitation, and mercifully her last day.
 It has taken a huge physical and emotional toll on my life, but that pales in comparison to what she went through.
 While that last year of her life was the worst year of her life, it was ironically the most meaningful year of my life.